Hiking in Fraser Island

 Central Station.
 The island's excellent network of walking trails converges at Central Station, a former logging camp at the center of the island.
 Services here are limited to a map board, parking lot, and campground.
 It's a promising place for spotting dingoes.
 Comparative isolation has meant that Fraser Island's dingoes are the most purebred in Australia.
 They're also wild animals, so remember: don't feed them, watch from a distance, don't walk alone after dark, and keep a close eye on children, especially between late afternoon and early morning.
 Dingo alerts are in force around Eurong and Happy Valley.

 Pile Valley.
 One trail from Central Station leads through rainforest—growing, incredibly enough, straight out of the sand—to Pile Valley, which has a stand of giant satinay trees.
-Allow two hours to walk this 4½-km (2¼-mi) circuit.
+Allow two hours to walk the full 4½-km (2¼-mile) circuit.
+Fraser Island, QLD.